qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ## Why product-led transformation gets a bad name

 The terminology of "product-led" sounds like a power-play in your organization.
-If the sales team or the engineering function have traditionally been the centers of power in your organization, introducing the idea of being “product-led” might be met with the same warmth as an attempted coup d’etat.
+If the sales team or the engineering function have traditionally been the centers of power, introducing the idea of being “product-led” might be met with the same warmth as an attempted coup d’etat.
 To avoid a backlash from other functions in your organization it’s best to avoid the term “product-led” and instead use a term that explains what you’re really aiming for: being vision-driven.

 <br>

 ## What does being product-led or vision-driven mean?

-The power of being product-led (i.e. vision-driven) rather than sales-led is best illustrated through a comparison between DC and Marvel.
+The power of being ~~product-led~~ vision-driven rather than sales-led is best illustrated through a comparison between DC and Marvel.

+### DC was sales-led
-DC was sales-led – they had a short-term focus on creating a yearly summer blockbuster.
+DC had a short-term focus on creating a yearly summer blockbuster.
 You can see this reflected in the movies they released: when Batman was a box office success in 1989, they released Batman Returns in '92, followed by Batman Forever in '95, and the worst superhero movie of all time, Batman & Robin in '97.
 Each release was an iteration on the theme that they had found to be successful with their customers.

 ![Batman releases]({{site.baseurl}}/img/batman1.png)
 _Batman releases over and over again_